 In accordance with HUD requirements, South Carolina will submit a Quarterly Performance Report (QPR) through the HUD Disaster Recovery Grant Reporting (DRGR) system no later than thirty days following the end of each calendar quarter.
-Within three days of before submission to HUD, South Carolina will post each QPR for public review and comment on the Department of Commerce South Carolina Disaster Recovery Office website.
+Three days before submission to HUD, South Carolina will post each QPR for public review and comment on the Department of Commerce website.
 Program QPR's will be posted on a quarterly basis until all funds have been expended and all expenditures have been reported.